imrafaelmerino/json-values/docs/README.md

 ```

 This example illustrates the straightforward approach of implementing inheritance and generating structured data
-using `jsonvalues`.
+using json-values.
 The library's features make it easy to model complex hierarchies, generate diverse data, and ensure
 compliance with defined specifications.

 **Optics: Elevating JSON Manipulation to a New Level**